FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 # Charge Class

-A Charge Class indicates whether the row represents a regular charge or a correction to one or more previous charges.
+Charge Class indicates whether the row represents the original [*charge*](#glossary:charge), a correction to one or more previous *charges* that occurred in the same [*billing period*](#glossary:billing-period), or a correction to one or more *charges* that have been invoiced in a previous *billing period*.
 Charge Class is commonly used to differentiate refunds from regularly incurred charges.

-The ChargeClass column MUST be present and MUST NOT be null.
-This column is of type String and MUST be one of the allowed values.
+The ChargeClass column MUST be present in the billing data.
+This column MUST be of type String, MUST NOT be null, and MUST be one of the allowed values.

 ## Column ID